kkrruumm/void-install-script/README.md

 # void-install-script
-WIP Shell script installer for Void Linux
+Shell script installer for Void Linux

 This installer was primarily created to serve as an installer with encryption support while also having general installation options one would want, with sane defaults.